 Consider this – in the old days, prospective singles could meet and mingle at the public dances or church socials, but this has fallen out of favor.
-With the disappearance of many social spaces, and the rising value of individuality and privacy, many people who are uncomfortable with the cut-throat gamble of bars and clubs have no way to meet that perfect someone.
-Enter the commercial dating agency, who fills this gap, with phone, print, and video dating services.
+With the disappearance of many social spaces and the rising value of individuality and privacy, many people who are uncomfortable with the cut-throat gamble of bars and clubs have no way to meet that perfect someone.
+Enter the commercial dating agency, which fills this gap, with phone, print, and video dating services.
 But with the popularization of the internet, more singles are looking to faster, cheaper, and more convenient options — and they’re going it on their own.
 In 1999, one to two percent of North American singles tried online dating.
-Now it is estimated that a staggering one in five relationships start online.
-A wide mix of over 1,500 online dating sites form an industry worth over $1.5 billion with 30 to 40 million North American users.
+Now it is estimated that a staggering one in five relationships starts online.
+A wide mix of over 1,500 online dating sites forms an industry worth over $1.5 billion with 30 to 40 million North American users.
 And what had begun as user-directed window shopping has evolved into mobile algorithm-based matching.
 Debutante days are behind us, and Tinderella has taken the spotlight.

 What isn’t represented in these figures are the drawbacks and outdated approaches many of the biggest and most popular Alabama services still cling to.
 Classic Alabama matchmaking services encourage you to put your trust in them to find the right matches for you, their use of blind matchmaking benefits them over you.
 They are selecting potential matches from narrow, outdated pools of clients in Alabama and charging you exorbitant non-refundable fees which are locked into long-term contracts.
 Once you are locked into this contract, you have no choice but to go out with the people they set you up with regardless of compatibility.
 There is even evidence to suggest that the personality logarithms relied on by these agencies result in no better odds for a perfect match than pure random selection — that perfect compatibility is no guarantee for a happily ever after.